Understanding The Basics of Your Workers’ Compensation Case

 What should I do after getting injured at work?

-If you’re injured at work, seek immediate medical care, especially if you’re seriously injured and may need emergency or life-saving treatment.
+When you get injured at work you should seek immediate medical care, especially if you’re seriously injured and may need emergency or life-saving treatment.
 Don’t delay.

 As soon as you can, report the injury at your place of work and follow up to make sure your workers’ compensation claim is filed correctly.
 Contact My Comp Lawyers, and we will manage your case at no charge.
 We don’t charge fees to get your late checks fixed or your injury description corrected.
 If your claim is denied, we can help fast, often times guiding you to alternative benefits at no charge while we fight your case.
 You need money to pay the bills.
 We get it.